ChrstphrHll/npc_gen/students/Themistoklea Nevarth.md

 ---
 # Themistoklea Nevarth
 ### Description
-- Human Monk from Principality of the Palus Peoples
+- Human Monk from Aldercrown Empire
 - 2nd year Diplomacy student in Treskal
 - shoulder length straight dirty blonde hair that's plain, Pale Brown eyes, and Dark Brown skin
 - Is Invulnerable and Neglectful, and has Patience as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes